 As a trombonist, Andrew was a part of the CSU trombone studio under the direction of Dr. Bradley Palmer, which recently premiered his latest trombone ensemble work, “Noctiluca Scintillations.”
 While in the group, they premiered and recorded his octet “La Reconquista” that has found it’s way to many universities worldwide.
 This recording can be found on the CSU trombone studio’s CD, Full Tilt, released in 2017.
 Andrew has performed internationally at the SliderAsia Trombone Festival in 2014.
 Andrew is the lead trombonist in the Cavaliers Jazz Orchestra, a longstanding ensemble in Columbus dating back to the 1940's.
 This big band performs shows regularly in the Columbus area.

 As a composer, Andrew is currently commissioning works that specifically meet the demand for quality, mid-level trombone ensemble pieces that are also original compositions.
-He has worked closely with Italian trombone soloist Peter Stiener, composing and arranging works that have been performed worldwide on his tours.
+He has worked closely with Italian trombone soloist Peter Stiener, American trombonist Brian Hecht, and Dutch trombonist Martin Schippers, composing and arranging works that have been performed worldwide on their tours.
 He is also commissioning works for the CSU trombone choir, the STS professors' choir, large consortium projects, and high school trombone octets.
 In 2015, he was selected to have a trombone quartet, “Clown Car,” premiered at the 2015 Third Coast Trombone Retreat.
 The recording can be found on YouTube.
 Since that time, Andrew's composition style has become more defined and has gained popularity on the international level.
-He has had original pieces performed by over 40 universities internationally, Duo Steiner-Hochwartner, the CSU Philharmonic, trombone and clarinet "Duo Atpiqué", Brian Hecht of the Atlanta Symphony Orchestra, multiple high schools, among others.
-Many of these premieres happened at the International Trombone Festivals between 2017 and 2021.
+He has had original pieces performed by over 50 universities internationally, Brian Hecht of the Dallas Symphony Orchestra, Duo Steiner-Hochwartner, the CSU Philharmonic, trombone and clarinet "Duo Atpiqué", multiple high schools, among others.
+Many of these premieres happened at the International Trombone Festivals between 2017 and 2022.

 Andrew composes in multiple settings but has his focus in writing for the trombone, as shown in the compositions featured on this website.